 These above ground pool robots clean the floor of an above ground swimming pool.
 However, the Pool Rover still has wheels while the Escape has rubber tracks that offer better traction.
 The Escape also has smart navigation pool scanning software.
 It has a 90-minute cleaning cycle, while the S2-40 can clean for either 60 or 120 minutes.

-The Dolphin Escape costs almost twice as much as the Aquabot Pool Rover S2-40i (reviewed here).
+The Dolphin Escape costs almost twice as much as the Aquabot Pool Rover S2-40i (I reviewed it here).
 However, the Pool Rover S2-40i has an anti-tangle cable swivel device to reduce cable tangling problems, while the Escape does not have a swivel cable.
 This is one feature that could have been included when you look at its price tag.
 Nonetheless, the Escape is a more advanced above ground pool cleaner than the Pool Rover S2-40i.

 Conclusion